justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 **Exploratory Data Analysis:**

 - Defining the Project Objective, Business Problem, and Analytic Problem.
-- Identifying which of the variables were categorical and continous for Store Qualitative Attributes.
+- Identifying which of the variables were categorical and continuous for Store Qualitative Attributes.
 - If a variable was categorical, gathering all possible levels of that variable.
 - Visualizing across all stores the different services that were offered at how many store locations.
-- Developing histograms of the continous store attributes to see the patterns of Maverik developing all stores and what common patterns exist across stores.
+- Developing histograms of the continuous store attributes to see the patterns of Maverik developing all stores and what common patterns exist across stores.
 - Conducted a survey research on what customer preference, then weighting each attribute of a store to develop a composite score ranking which store customers may find preferrable.